ASFHyP3/hyp3-docs/docs/guides/burst_insar_product_guide.md

 1. Map the DEM into the radar coordinates of the reference image.
 This generates the longitude, latitude, height and LOS angles on a pixel by pixel grid for each burst.
 1. Estimate the azimuth offsets between the input SLC bursts.
 The Enhanced Spectral Diversity (ESD) method is *not* used.
 1. Estimate the range offsets between the input SLC bursts.
-1. Coregister the secondary SLC burst by applying the estimated range and azimuth offsets.
+1. Co-register the secondary SLC burst by applying the estimated range and azimuth offsets.
 1. Produce the wrapped phase interferogram.
 1. Apply the [Goldstein-Werner](https://doi.org/10.1029/1998GL900033) power spectral filter with a dampening factor of 0.5.
 1. Unwrap the wrapped phase interferogram using [SNAPHU](http://web.stanford.edu/group/radar/softwareandlinks/sw/snaphu/)'s minimum cost flow (MCF) unwrapping algorithm to produce the wrapped phase interferogram.